Cheryl, Chair

 • Hopes to help families of patients

-I was married to Peter the original chair of PolyPeople and before he sadly passed away in January 2018, he made the Polyposis unit and his family promise to carry on his work to support patients.
-So here I am as joint chair!
+I was married to Peter the original chair of Polyposis Patient and before he sadly passed away in January 2018, he made the Polyposis unit and his family promise to carry on his work to support patients.
+So here I am as chair!

 I knew Peter from the start of developing his symptoms of FAP and have been through all his four major surgeries and recovery with him.